 Just as we’ve chosen to go local with our lifestyles overseas, we’ve also gone local with our children’s education.
 Why drag the kid to a new country only to enroll him in a school that could as easily be located in any U.S. suburb?

 In addition to schooling options, when you’re moving with children, you also must consider health care and local kid-friendly opportunities.
-Are there parks, playgrounds, private tutors, and places where the child could go to, say, study the guitar, learn to dance, or take karate lessons?
+Are there parks, playgrounds, private tutors, and places where the child could go to, say, study the guitar, learn to dance, take karate lessons, or join a basketball team?

 Your children will be fine.
 The truth is, their move will be harder on you than it will be on them.
 They will learn the new language quicker than you will, they will make new friends more easily, and they will assimilate more readily.